VINIPOOH/ServletFinalProject/README.md

 Enter your MySQL username and password into properties dbUser and dbPassword in file /resources/db/application.properties

+Enter url to your db into propertie spring.datasource.url in file /resources/db/application.properties

 Run scripts from /resources/db/ folder to create database and tables and to insert data (sql.sql)